 The desired goal for every student of higher learning is to achieve academic success in the university.
-However, the knowledge, skills, attitudes and values acquired in the learning process for every student, is achieved through the rationale of goal settings.
-Students must learn the art of setting goals that are specific, measurable, realistic, and time-sensitive as it allows them to elevate their study practice, encourage the advancement of the personal work and better manage their professional lives.
+However, the knowledge, skills, attitudes and values acquired in the learning process for every student, are achieved through the rationale of goal setting.
+Students must learn the art of setting goals that are specific, measurable, realistic, and time-sensitive as it allows them to elevate their study practice, encourage the advancement of their personal work and better manage their professional lives.

-Goal settings are very important to success not only in studying for academic endeavours but for all aspects of life.
-Goals setting helps you to focus on what you wish to achieve and provide you with the direction on the steps towards achieving the outcome.
-Below are some of the strategies for setting academic goals and change your academic success story.
+Goal settings are very important to success not only in studying for academic endeavours but in all aspects of life.
+Goals setting helps you to focus on what you wish to achieve and provides you with direction on the steps towards achieving the outcome.
+Below are some of the strategies for setting academic goals and changing your academic success story.

 #1 Make your goals specific:

 Having set specific goals, the next important thing is to work out a systematic game plan that can help you get there easily, hence the need for time management and allocating your priority and tasks to pursue what is important to you the most.
-For example, you can set your semester schedule with corresponding test/exams dates inserted and marked with a deadline.
-Against this schedule, you can mark your time one week and showing class lecture for the respective week on the following: extracurricular activities, home assignments, preliminary note taking & note making of new lesson for the next day, private tuition (if any), revision and test/exam preparative study.
+For example, you can set your semester schedule with corresponding test/exam dates inserted and marked with a deadline.
+Against this schedule, you can mark your time for one week and show class lectures for the respective week on the following: extracurricular activities, home assignments, preliminary note taking & note making of new lessons for the next day, private tuition (if any), revision and test/exam preparative study.

 #3 Take the first step